hayhan/loganalyzer/README.md

 ## **Porting to Other Log Producing Systems**

-LOG_TYPE currently supports 'cm' only.
-To analyze other system's logs, you need port application dependent files in new LOG_TYPE folders:
+LOG_TYPE currently supports 'cm' and 'ftp'.
+The former one indicates logs of DOCSIS on Cable Modem.
+The latter indicates logs of ftp client of Filezilla.
+To analyze other system's logs, you need port application dependent files in the folder: analyzer/extensions/LOG_TYPE/.
+Also, make sure the correct LOG_TYPE is set in the config file: analyzer/config/config.yaml.

-analyzer/preprocess/LOG_TYPE/
-analyzer/parser/LOG_TYPE/
-analyzer/oldschool/LOG_TYPE/

 ## **Running Environment**